• Skip to primary navigation

 Labeled garnishes for this recipe.

-Cojita cheese is a crumbly Mexican cheese that's very similar in taste and texture to feta.
+Cojita is a crumbly Mexican cheese that's very similar in taste and texture to feta.
 It's easy to find here in Texas but if you have trouble getting it where you are just substitute feta.

 It adds a salty bite to the recipe that really gives it a boost of flavor.